 Physical Education – Students are required to have 30 minutes of physical activity each day.
 Students will have class with the PE teacher twice a week.
 They will have outside recess on the other days.
 Students are required to wear tennis shoes on PE days.

 Parent Involvement – We love Parent Involvement!
 Please be involved in your child’s Kindergarten year as much as you possibly can.
 You are welcome to visit our class.
 We hope that you can join us for special events throughout the year.
 Parent involvement is a major link to student success.

 Popcorn Words – Research shows that students should be able to read at least 40 sight words by the end of Kindergarten in order to become a successful and independent reader.
 After the beginning of the school year, I will begin teaching sight words.
 I will teach three popcorn words a week and they will be sent home with your child at the beginning of the school week.
+The list of popcorn words is in the student’s F.R.O.G. notebook.
 Students will occasionally have homework that works with these particular words.
 The popcorn word activities are fun and developmentally appropriate activities that help students master sight words.
 I encourage you to review popcorn words at home, and have your child find these words in the environment (in books, newspapers, brochures, magazines, signs, labels, advertisements, etc…) A sample of the popcorn activities are listed below.

 · Rainbow Words – Write each word in pencil.
 Trace it with three or more different colors.